 Emerging author Kondwani Fidel is a poet, an activist and the voice of a new generation of Baltimore creatives.
 He is the author of several collections and essays, including “Hummingbirds in the Trenches,” his powerful memoir about growing up in Baltimore.
 Fidel continues to share his gifts through readings, speaking engagements and teaching.
 His poetry has been featured in The Washington Post, The Atlantic, CNN and in promotional marketing for Baltimore itself.

 A Baltimore native, Lady Brion is a spoken word artist, activist, organizer, educator and poetry coach.
 She is also the cultural curator for Leaders of a Beautiful Struggle, a Baltimore think tank advancing the public policy interests of Black people via political advocacy and youth leadership development.
 Under her given name, Brion Gill, she serves as Executive Director of the Pennsylvania Avenue Black Arts and Entertainment District.

 Mecca Verdell, aka Meccamorphosis, is a Baltimore-based poet, performer, actress and teacher who first made a splash on the national stage after winning Brave New Voices, an international youth slam.
 Verdell dedicates her time and energy to providing safe spaces for youth; her creative expression and devotion to using her work to promote healing make her an incredible voice for women and for Baltimore.
-Her first collection, “The Things I’ve Unlearned,” is set for release February 2022.
+She published her first collection, “The Things I’ve Unlearned,” in 2022.

 Schaun is an international photographer, filmmaker and instructor who specializes in natural light, portraiture, fine art and cultural documentary work.
 Using both analog and digital cameras, she creates intentionally cinematic and honest imagery.
 She has exhibited her work internationally through museums such as the James E. Lewis Museum of Art, the Baltimore Museum of Art, Antipode Gallery of Marseilles, Paris and private installations.